 Treatment 3.
 (For more severe, lengthy and chronic problems or for a combination of problems, in chemotherapy and its aftermath and harmonization and\or revitalization of the body functions): CBD oil dosage: 4 drops in the morning and 4 drops in the evening, after a week 5 drops in the morning and 5 drops in the evening, after 14 days increase the dose further (10-25 % CBD) or 20 – 40 mg CBD per dosage

 CBD Oil Side Effects: CBD Oil for Pain

 CBD compounds are known to be safe for human intake.
-There are a few minor side effects in same patients, the known side effects are:
+There are a few minor side effects in the same patients, the known side effects are:

 1. Dry mouth